mako-framework/docs/09_official_packages/00_sentry.md

 ],
 ```

-> Note that you can disable the default file logging by setting the value to `['Sentry']`.
+> Note: You can disable the default file logging by setting the value to `['Sentry']`.